pro465/rhokell/README.md

 # rhokell
 A very simple functional programming language I made to not get scared about FP just because of Haskell's scary symbols.
-Currently it is only a REPL, however I plan to add I/O and turn it into a "proper" language.
+Currently ~it is only a REPL, however I plan to add I/O and turn it into a "proper" language~
+**Update: added I/O! see the smallfuck example for a demo.**

 # get started
 ```shell